 - Lay beef out on parchment or sheet pan and sprinkle with all of the dried spices and rub into meat evenly and thoroughly.

-- Place beef in marinade (including any dried spices that fall off of beef onto parchment) while you prepare below, or overnight.
+- Place beef, coated in the dry spices into the marinade (including any dried spices that fall off of beef onto parchment) and leave while you prepare rest of recipe, or overnight.

-- Heat skillet on medium high with 2 tsp. sesame oil.
+- Meanwhile, heat skillet on medium high with the other half of the sesame oil.

 - Lay slabs of beef in heated skillet and cook barely a minute or two, checking for seared doneness on underside.
 Flip to sear other side.
 Move to plate.